salesforcecli/plugin-user/messages/password.generate.md

 # viewWithCommand

-You can see the password again by running "sfdx user:display -u %s".
+You can see the password again by running "sfdx org:display:user -u %s".

 # flags.target-org.summary